paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-012-river-and-harbor-improvements-generally.md

 (2) for which a final report by the Director of Civil Works has been completed.

-**(b) Notification to Committees** Upon completion of a final report referred to in subsection (a), the Secretary shall transmit a copy of the report to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Environment and Public Works of the Senate.
+**(b) Notification to committees** Upon completion of a final report referred to in subsection (a), the Secretary shall transmit a copy of the report to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Environment and Public Works of the Senate.

 ### Statutory Notes